-This elective course is designed to continue and build on the basic knowledge acquired in the Theatre Arts 1 course.
-This course is set up as an acting workshop where students will expand their prior knowledge of the study of acting, performance, and theatre by performing characters through dramatic improvisation and scripted theatrical pieces.
-Students will study several methods of acting and participate in advanced acting exercises to promote the development and integration of an actor's cognitive abilities.
 This is a course designed to develop skills needed to successfully present information in real-world situations and to increase student self-confidence in their ability to effectively communicate in various speaking situations.
 Organization, logical thinking, and persuasive methods will be examined as students engage in creating original presentations as well as analyzing what others produce, including critiquing of visual and performing arts, evaluating model speeches, and assessing peer productions.
 The students will employ techniques to help alleviate fears associated with public speaking, use verbal and non-verbal communication skills, and develop individual style in an array of speaking activities.

-DISCUSSION AND DEBATE Sem 2.5 credits GRADES 10-12
+(The ART of) PUBLIC SPEAKING II Sem 2.5 credits GRADES 10-12

-Prerequisite: Successful completion of Public Speaking
+Prerequisite: Successful completion of Public Speaking I

-This course is designed for students who enjoy exploring, researching, and presenting on a wide variety of topics.
-This course offers students the opportunity to hone their presentation skills as they engage in debate and make speeches that effectively present topics in logical and appropriate manner according to audience and purpose.
+This course (formerly known as "Discussion & Debate") is designed for students who enjoy exploring, researching, and presenting on a wide variety of topics.
+This course offers students the opportunity to hone their presentation skills as they engage in debate and make speeches that effectively present topics in a logical and appropriate manner according to audience and purpose.
 Problems of interest in today's society will be examined in a friendly, non-threatening environment.
 This course will be of special interest to any student preparing for a career in communications, entertainment, law, and a variety of other fields.

-CREATIVE WRITINGSem2.5 creditsGRADES10-12
+CREATIVE WRITING Sem 2.5 credits GRADES 10-12